 - Preheat oven to 350º F/ 180º C. Line a large baking tin with a sheet of parchment paper.

 - Using a spoon or an ice cream scoop drop some dough on top of the sheet.
-Spoon generously some filing on top (about ½ to 1 tbsp).
+Spoon generously some filing on top (about ½ to 1 tablespoon).
 Cover with some more dough.
 Don’t worry if the cheesecake filling is not covered completely: that is ok.

 - The cookies will spread during the baking so make sure you leave enough space between them.